rcolepeterson/ShareMeJS/README.md

 Global utility for sharing assets via FB, Twitter, and Pinterest.
 Nice to use when you want to share FB content NOT defined via Open Graph meta data.

-Note: Facebook needs and APP ID passed in.
-Due to changes in the FaceBook API, you can no longer pass in an image to their sharer.php script and have it show up in the user’s feed.
+Note: Facebook needs and APP Id passed in.
+Due to changes in the FaceBook API, you can no longer pass an image to their sharer.php script and have it show up in the user’s feed.

 To obtain a FaceBook AppID, go to the FB developer page and create an APP for each environment you want to test the FB functionality. https://developers.facebook.com